Last Updated December 13th, 2020 at 01:55 pm by Lisa

 Make Roast Beef Sandwiches!

-Although it seems obvious, I want to say that this roast beef recipe makes AAMMMMMMAAAAZZZZZINNNNNG ROAST BEEF SANDWICHES!
+Although it seems obvious, I want to say that this recipe makes AAMMMMMMAAAAZZZZZINNNNNG ROAST BEEF SANDWICHES!

 I used quality ingredients and served them on good French baguettes, slathered with homemade creamy horseradish sauce, thin-sliced roast beef, shaved aged parmesan, and a spring lettuce mix.